oils-for-unix/oils/doc/index.md

 ### The Command Language

 **Commands** are made of words, keywords, and other operators.
-They're for I/O, control flow, and bastraction.
+They're for I/O, control flow, and abstraction.

 - [Command Language](command-language.html): Simple commands, redirects,
   control flow, etc.